Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 It might have been a guy.

-I I did not recognize the name of the writer, so that's why I don't remember it.
+I did not recognize the name of the writer, so that's why I don't remember it.

 But it was lauding this Beyoncé show.

-Oh, this was the greatest political statement in the history of sports, and this is in your face, and the people whose face it was in didn't even know what was happening to them.
+And the people whose face it was in didn't even know what was happening to them.

-Beyoncé was telling these people what for, and they didn't even know it.
+Beyonce was telling these people what for, and they didn't even know it.

-These people that are out there being attacked are applauding it and singing along with it, and said this is what the Oscars ought to learn how to do.
+These people that are out there being attacked are applauding it and singing along with it and said this is what the Oscars ought to learn how to do.

 This is how you do politics in entertainment and jam it down people's throats.

-That whoever's doing Chris Rock and whoever is gonna be appearing in a host or guest role at the Oscars, Beyoncé is how you do.
+That whoever's doing Chris Rock and whoever is going to be appearing in a host or guest role at the Oscars Beyonce is how you do political statements during such things as award shows or halftime shows in public.

 There were a lot of people that really jazzed about this.